Education Tax Help

 As a community college student, you are eligible to receive education tax credits that can reduce the expense of your education.
-There are two education tax credits available, the Hope Credit and the Lifetime Learning Credit.
-The credits are based on education expenses paid for you, your spouse, or your dependents.
-The credits are allowed for qualified education expenses paid in 2008 for an academic period that begins in 2008 or during the first three months of 2009.
+There are two education tax credits available, the American Opportunity Credit and the Lifetime Learning Credit.
+The credits are based on educational expenses paid for you, your spouse, or your dependents.

 The American Opportunity Credit

 Under the American Recovery and Reinvestment Act (ARRA), more parents and students qualify for a tax credit, the American opportunity credit, to pay for college expenses.

 The American opportunity credit originally modified the existing Hope credit for tax years 2009 and 2010.
 The American opportunity credit was later extended through 2017, making the benefit available to a broader range of taxpayers, including many with higher incomes and those who owe no tax.
 It also adds required course materials to the list of qualifying expenses and allows the credit to be claimed for four post-secondary education years instead of two.
 Many of those eligible qualify for the maximum annual credit of $2,500 per student.

 The full credit is available to individuals whose modified adjusted gross income is $80,000 or less, or $160,000 or less for married couples filing a joint return.
 The credit is phased out for taxpayers with incomes above these levels.
 These income limits are higher than under the prior Hope and existing lifetime learning credit.